binwiederhier/ntfy/docs/config.md

 * `visitor-request-limit-burst` is the initial bucket of requests each visitor has.
 This defaults to 60.
 * `visitor-request-limit-replenish` is the rate at which the bucket is refilled (one request per x).
 Defaults to 10s.

+Similarly to the request limit, there is also an e-mail limit (only relevant if [e-mail notifications](#e-mail-notifications) are enabled):

+* `visitor-email-limit-burst` is the initial bucket of emails each visitor has.
+This defaults to 16.
+* `visitor-email-limit-replenish` is the rate at which the bucket is refilled (one email per x).
+Defaults to 1h.

-During normal usage, you shouldn't encounter this limit at all, and even if you burst a few requests shortly (e.g. when you reconnect after a connection drop), it shouldn't have any effect.
+During normal usage, you shouldn't encounter these limits at all, and even if you burst a few requests or emails (e.g. when you reconnect after a connection drop), it shouldn't have any effect.

 ## Tuning for scale
 If you're running ntfy for your home server, you probably don't need to worry about scale at all.
 In its default config,